TsuyoshiUshio/strikes/Readme.md

 # Lightning Strikes

-Package Management tool for Azure Functions
+Package manager for Azure Functions.

 # Motivation

 When I want to share the Azure Function code, it usualy require to set up other resources, like CosmosDB, Storage Account, EventHubs and so on.
+This project is inspired by [helm](https://docs.helm.sh/) which is the popular package manager for kubernetes.
+I'd like to do the same thing for Azure Functions.

 # Usage